The 20 Best Places to Live in the Mountains in the U.S.

 Unless you are retiring to the mountains, finding a mountain location with a strong job market or good commutability to areas offering employment is important.
 If finding employment is important to you, then South Lake Tahoe in California is a great choice, as the job market has shown growth in recent years.

 There are also many ways that residents can enjoy their time after work, including winter sports, water sports, fishing, hiking, and mountain biking.
-However, living here comes at a cost, as the median home price is $452,100 and continuing to rise.
+However, living here comes at a cost, as the median home price is $452,100 and continues to rise.

 2. Boone, North Carolina

 Boone in North Carolina is a good option for people who want to achieve the perfect work-life balance.
 It is a small college town in the Blue Ridge Mountains with many positive features that make it a great place to live.
+Although it’s not a huge place, it is home to 19,092, and being a college town, it has access to plenty of amenities that blend many of the perks of a city with a more small-town feel.

 There are employment opportunities in various sectors, and the largest industries in this area are tourism, education, and retail.
-The house prices are reasonable, and the town has great art and culture scene.
+The house prices are reasonable, and the town has a great art and culture scene.

 1. Telluride, Colorado